List of Major League Baseball single-game runs batted in leaders

 Norm Zauchin has the fewest career RBIs among players who have 10 RBIs in one game with 159, while Alex Rodriguez, with 2,086, drove in more runs than any other player in this group and hit the third most in major league history.

 Of the eight players eligible for the Baseball Hall of Fame who have batted in 10 runs in a game, three have been elected as players, one of them on the first ballot, and a fourth has been elected as a manager.
 Players are eligible for Hall of Fame induction in that role if they have played in at least 10 MLB seasons, and have either been retired for five seasons or deceased for at least six months.
 (Note: Managers are eligible for induction in that role if they have 10 years of MLB managerial service, and have either been retired for five seasons, deceased for six months, or age 65 or older and retired for at least six months.)
 These requirements leave three players ineligible who are living and have played in the past five seasons and two—Phil Weintraub and Zauchin—who did not play in 10 seasons.

 Players

-Wilbert Robinson was the first player to drive in at least 10 runs in one game, and also amassed a record seven hits in the same game.
+Wilbert Robinson was the first player to have at least 10 RBIs in one game, and Ryan O'Hearn is the most recent player to do so.

-Shohei Ohtani is the most recent player to have 10 RBIs in one game, achieving the feat on September 19, 2024.